SummaryRead the full fact sheet

 - Stopping smoking completely as early as possible during pregnancy best protects your health and the health of your baby.

-Smoking while pregnant exposes a woman and her unborn child to an increased risk of health problems.
-Australian studies indicate that about 13 per cent of women smoked during pregnancy in 2012.
-Passive smoking can also affect a pregnant woman and her child.
+Smoking while pregnant exposes you and your unborn child to an increased risk of serious health problems.
+Passive smoking can also affect you and your unborn child.
+Australian studies showed that about 9 per cent of women smoked during pregnancy in 2019.

-A woman who smokes while pregnant is at increased risk of a wide range of problems including ectopic pregnancy, miscarriage and premature labour.
-Women who smoke are twice as likely to give birth to a low birth weight baby compared to non-smokers.
-Low birth weight babies are at greater risk of death and are more vulnerable to infection, other health problems such as breathing difficulties and long-term health problems in adulthood.
+If you smoke while pregnant you are at increased risk of a wide range of problems including miscarriage and premature labour, You are twice as likely to give birth to a low birth weight baby compared to a mother who does not smoke.
+Low birth weight babies are at greater risk of death and are more vulnerable to infection, breathing difficulties and long-term health problems in adulthood.

 Pregnancy complications from smoking

 Some of the pregnancy complications more commonly experienced by women who smoke include: